lchski/lucascherkewski.com/_posts/2016-09-11-no-hidden-links.md

 it fosters.
 We shouldn’t be ashamed of our links, styling them to near-invisibility.
 We should embrace them, styling them to be obvious.

 Links are the foundation of the web.
-Go make some.
+Go make some—then display them proudly.